Mantuitorul/mirekculos/README.md

 asyncio.run(generate_video())
 ```

+## Pipeline Process

+1. **Text Structuring**: Text is segmented and structured into video segments with shot types (front, side, broll) using ChatGPT.
+2. **Video Generation**: Videos are generated with HeyGen for each segment.
+3. **B-roll Processing**: If the segment is marked as B-roll, audio is extracted and used with video footage from Pexels.
+4. **Video Merging**: All segments are merged into a final video with B-roll replacements as needed.

 ## Configuration

 The pipeline uses a centralized configuration system.
 You can customize configuration by creating a `Config` object: